Previous dayApril 27, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-A magnitude 4.4 seismic event took place 158 km SW of Merizo Village, Guam on April 27, 2026 at 15:24 UTC.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+April 27, 2026 brought a magnitude 4.4 earthquake 158 km SW of Merizo Village, Guam, logged at 15:24 UTC.
+At a depth of 10.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 12.133°, 143.776°.
+The epicenter is at 12.133°, 143.776°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27